ivelum/landing/content/teamplify/_index.md

 ---
 title: Team management tool by ivelum team.
 From developers to developers
-description: iExplore our ultimate tool for productive development teams.
+description: Explore our ultimate tool for productive development teams.
 Team Analytics, Daily Standups, and more - free for teams up to 5 users.
 layout: teamplify
 menus:
   main: